HL7/US-Core/input/intro-notes/StructureDefinition-us-core-immunization-intro.md

     - The preferred code system identifiers are `http://hl7.org/fhir/sid/cvx` for CVX and `http://hl7.org/fhir/sid/ndc` for NDC vaccine codes.
 Note that the `vaccineCode` binding link in the formal definition and the CDC links below use the associated OID as the code system identifiers.
     - Be aware that there is a *10-digit (with dashes)* NDC format displayed on drug packaging and an *11-digit (no dashes)* NDC format for billing and prescribing (for example, "49281-121-65" and "49281012165").
 Normalization may be required to avoid validation errors and warnings.
     - The CDC provides the [CDC National Drug Code (NDC) Directory – Vaccine NDC Linker Table] to assist implementers.
 The example [Immunization-imm-1](Immunization-imm-1.html) illustrates using the CVX and 11-digit NDC codes based on this table.
+    - <span class="bg-success" markdown="1">*Although there is no guarantee that vaccine lot numbers are globally unique, they effectively are when combined with the vaccine code.
+NDC codes are defined by manufacturer, and CVX codes, which are much less granular, are often limited to a single product made by a single manufacturer.
+Implementers **MAY** communicate the `Immunization.manufacturer` as well to ensure global uniqueness to lot numbers.</span><!-- new-content -->

 {% include link-list.md %}